 (New graduates and individuals applying directly to ACSLPA who are NOT currently registered as a speech-language pathologist or audiologist with another provincial SLP/Audiology regulatory body in Canada).

-LABOUR MOBILITY APPLICANTS
+CANADIAN LABOUR MOBILITY APPLICANTS

 (Individuals currently registered in a fully practicing regulated membership category with another provincial SLP/Audiology regulatory body in Canada).